HETS Chairman’s Message

 Call for Papers

 The purpose of the HETS (Hispanic Educational Technology Services) Online Journal is to disseminate the research, findings, use and best practices in online education among those interested in this topic worldwide.
 The journal’s goals is to publish original, peer-reviewed and high quality scientific papers, research review, evidence-based articles, as well as other products of research in the fields of integration of technology, retention, assessment, and access and in education to achieve student success.
-Click here to download the guidelines to submit articles.
-With the article, you must submit the following document: HOJ Publishing Agreement (revised on June 2016) to the HETS office.
+Click here to download the guidelines to prepare articles.
+With the article, authors must submit to the HETS office the following document: HOJ Publishing Agreement (revised on June 2016).
 Submission deadline for Volume VIII, Fall Edition is September 22, 2017.

 “Take education to a higher level.
 Let’s share our knowledge with the world”